-What are the benefits of transmission planning discussed in Order 1920, and why are they important?
+What are the benefits of transmission planning discussed in this Order, and why are they important?

 Order 1920 found numerous benefits to regional transmission planning, seven of which must be used to assess long-term transmission plans.
-The seven benefits outlined in Order 1920 are the following:
+They are the following: